This post may contain affiliate links. Read the full disclosure here.

-Thick and creamy, this Chocolate Buttercream Frosting is silky and holds up well when piped.
-Plus, it’s melt in your mouth delicious!
+Lush and creamy, this Chocolate Buttercream Frosting is silky and holds up well when piped.
+Plus, it’s melt in your mouth delicious and simply the best!

 It’s taken me some time to find a chocolate frosting that is extraordinarily decadent but, today, my search is finally over.
 This frosting is so silky, smooth and yet it is sturdy enough to be piped.